Chapter 19 Repeated Measures ANOVA

 Some of these notes are based on the website (https://statistics.laerd.com/) which has some nice examples at the level appropriate for our class.
 The example in this chapter comes from (https://statistics.laerd.com/statistical-guides/repeated-measures-anova-statistical-guide-2.php)

-To run a dependent t-test on these results we create a new column of differences and run a one-sample t-test on that column.
+A dependent (paired) t-test is equivalent to computing the difference between the two measurements for each subject and then running a one-sample t-test on those differences.
 Here’s a table of the results with the column of differences (after - before):

 Here’s how to run a dependent measures t-test on this data in R: